RenzoDepoortere/Programming4_Game/README.md

 # Goal
-The goal of the final assignement of this course was to recreate a retro game using our own little engine.
+The goal of the final assignement of this course was to recreate a retro game using our own little game engine.
-We received a very bare bone starting template and during the semester we would improve it bit by bit using the the things we learned in class.
+We received a very bare bone starting template and during the semester we would improve it bit by bit using the things we learned in class.

 # Dig Dug
 The game that was assigned to me was Dig Dug, a 2D grid-based game where the player would have to eradicate all the monsters